Avimehta14/Kafka-Cab-Service/README.md

   - Includes a method to simulate random location updates, with a 20% chance of sending invalid data.

 - **CabLocationController.java**:
-  - REST controller to trigger the simulation of location updates.
+  - The REST controller will trigger the simulation of location updates.
 Accessible via a PUT request.

 ### Cab Service User